-- Physical materials - Holdings = Physical Material Id x Resource Type, plus additional campus-defined variables to further refine categorization and identify records for exclusion - Titles = MMS Id (distinct) x Resource Type, plus additional campus-defined variables to further refine categorization and identify records for exclusion - Electronic materials - Holdings = Portfolio Id x Resource Type, plus additional campus-defined variables to further refine categorization - o Titles = MMS Id (distinct) x Resource Type, plus additional campus-defined variables to further refine categorization - Please note that title-level reporting currently deduplicates only within each Institution

-Zone and does not include tiers 1-2 materials
+- Physical materials - Holdings = Physical Item Id x Resource Type, plus additional campus-defined variables to further refine categorization and identify records for exclusion - Titles = MMS Id (distinct) x Resource Type, plus additional campus-defined variables to further refine categorization and identify records for exclusion - Electronic materials - Holdings = Portfolio Id x Resource Type, plus additional campus-defined variables to further refine categorization - Titles = MMS Id (distinct) x Resource Type, plus additional campus-defined variables to further refine categorization - Please note that campus title-level reporting currently deduplicates only within each Institution Zone and does not include tiers 1-2 materials

-NZ-generated reports provide end-of-year holdings and titles totals by resource type; at present, these totals are as of 1-Jul-2024 (please note that select statistics were re-generated for some campuses on 2-Jul-2024 to correct data errors present in the 1-Jul-2024 run).
+NZ-generated reports provide end-of-year holdings and titles totals by resource type; at present, these totals are as of 01-Jul-2025.
 If refinements are needed, CDL may re-run the reports later in the summer.
-For physical materials, added and deleted records by fiscal year are reported and based on the item creation date.
+For physical materials, added records by fiscal year are reported and based on the item creation date.
+Starting in FY24/25, AASA-PT will no longer attempt to centrally generate statistics for withdrawn or deleted materials; these statistics will be maintained and reported at the campus level.
+See the AASA-PT's decisions on streamlining reporting practices for more information ("Do not attempt to report withdrawn stats as part of AASA-PT's annual stats work").